Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 the object(s) within a picture and categorizing them into various categories are the goals of object detection.
-Since object detection requires locating and recognizing multiple objects inside a picture, it is a more advanced technique than object recognition.
-(Patel, 2020)
+Since object detection requires locating and recognizing multiple objects inside a picture, it is a more advanced technique than object recognition (Patel, 2020).

 ### Cascading classifiers

-One kind of machine learning technique used in computer vision for object detection is called a cascading classifier.
+Cascade classifiers One kind of machine learning technique used in computer vision for object detection is called a cascading classifier.
 In their groundbreaking study \"Rapid Object Detection using a Boosted Cascade of Simple Features\" published in 2001, Viola and Jones introduced them for the first time.
 The approach is based on the concept of \"cascading\" the solution of a complex detection problem into several smaller, easier sub-problems.
 (Michael Jones, 2001)

 The basic idea behind cascading classifiers is to use a series of classifiers, each with increasing complexity, to detect objects of